pdugas/homeassistant-recteq/README.md

 ```
 ## Notes

-* The code triggers an update after turning the rectec ON or OFF or setting the
+* The code triggers an update after turning the recteq ON or OFF or setting the
   target temperature but it seems to take a while for changes to be reflected
   in the responses.
 Turn on logging in `configuration.yaml` to see the details.